No, I don't think anybody died or I'd see Geraldo on Fox and I don't see Geraldo so I don't think anybody died.

 So if your airline doesn't have Wi-Fi, it isn't that big a deal.

-Now you can fire it up and read you can fire it up and read a book.
+Now you can fire it up and read a book.

-Uh if you have an ebook on your iPad or your or your uh your smartphone or what have you, you can do you can do all of that.
+If you have an e-book on your iPad or your smartphone or whatever, you can do all of that.

-You can have it on, but you got you have to turn you know by the way, can I give you all a big battery saving tip?
+You can have it all, but you've got – you have to turn – By the way, can I give you all a big battery-saving tip?

-If you're on an airline that has Wi-Fi, so you can uh get email and surf the uh internet while you're at altitude.
+If you're on an airline that has Wi-Fi, so you can get email and surf the internet while you're at altitude.

 A good little trick is on your device, turn your airplane mode on.